BenASwenson/btre_project/README.md

 # Python Django Dev to Deployment

-### Build and Deploy a real estate application using Django framework & PostgreSQL
+### Build and deploy a real estate application using Django framework & PostgreSQL
 ---

-##### Take a basic HTML/CSS Bootstrap theme and turn it into a real working application with an admin area to manage resources, including property listings, realtors, and contact inquiries.
+##### Take a basic HTML/CSS Bootstrap theme and turn it into a real working application with an admin area to manage resources, such as property listings, realtors, and contact inquiries.

 ---
 - make a directory for project